NCERT Exemplar Class 10 Science Solutions Chapter 16 Management of Natural Resources

 Answer:

-Coal and petroleum were formed from the degradation of biomass.
+Coal and petroleum are formed from the degradation of biomass.
 This biomass included ancient plant life which lived millions of years ago.

-These resources are being utilized at a much faster rate than their formation.
+These resources are being utilized at a much faster rate than they are being formed.
 So they will be exhausted in the near future.
 And then we would need to look for alternative sources of energy.

 Question:30